dustlang/rust/README.md

                mingw-w64-x86_64-ninja
    ```

-4. Navigate to Rust's source code (or clone it), then build it:
+4. Navigate to Dust's source code (or clone it), then build it:

    ```sh
    ./x.py build && ./x.py install